Skip to content

 3. Validate the JSON schema through SchemaGuard, returning early when the document is invalid while still exposing decoded bytes to the caller.

-4. Normalise the AST and build the directed token graph, feeding diagnostics back into the shared DiagnosticBag.
+4. Normalise the AST and build the directed token graph, appending diagnostics to the aggregated DiagnosticEvent list that the session returns.

 5. Instantiate a DocumentResolver that supports alias resolution, overrides, and plugin transforms whenever a graph is available.